steamwings/me/app/blog/(2024)/weather-family-guide/page.md

 ## What is the Fediverse?

 Mastodon can integrate with other apps like [PixelFed](https://pixelfed.org/) (think decentralized Instagram), [PeerTube](https://joinpeertube.org/) (think decentralized YouTube), and many other apps.
 Broadly, this network is called the [Fediverse](https://en.wikipedia.org/wiki/Fediverse).

+## HALP.
+I have so many more questions!

+Well, you can try [this guide](http://guidetomastodon.com), which is much more extensive.
+But be aware it doesn't cover local-only posts.

 ---
 See the source code on [GitHub](https://github.com/steamwings/weather.family).